-Deadlines: Nomination letters and letters of support should be sent to the Office of International Programs by October 30, 2013.
+Deadlines: Nomination letters and letters of support should be sent to the Office of International Programs by (Date TBA).

 Selection Committee: The selection committee will consist of past International Educator awardees, and staffed by Office of International Programs personnel.

 For more information: Contact Kristine Young at the Office of International Programs, 532-5498, or e-mail email@example.com.

 Past International Educator of the Year Award Recipients 2003 - 2013

 Dr. P. V. Vara Prasad, Professor – Crop Ecophysiology Department of Agronomy